TigerGraph ML Workbench

 ML pipeline management & orchestration

-TigerGraph ML Workbench is designed to be infrastructure- and ML framework-agnostic, working on-prem or in a private cloud.
-It is compatible with other popular ML frameworks such as PyTorch Geometric, DGL, and TensorFlow.
-It can be plugged into your existing on-prem infrastructure, or in the Cloud with Amazon SageMaker, Google Vertex AI or Microsoft Azure.
+It is compatible with other popular ML frameworks such as PyTorch Geometric, DGL, and TensorFlow as well as cloud infrastructure including Amazon SageMaker, Google Vertex AI and Microsoft Azure.

 - Recommendation Engines